18F/handbook/docs/engineering/drupal-site-building.md

 ### <a name="avoid-conflicts"></a>We avoid namespace conflicts.

-We carefully consider our semantics, naming features/views/custom modules in ways that don’t conflict with Drupal terms and client terms.
+We carefully consider our semantics, naming features/views/custom modules in ways that don't conflict with Drupal terms and client terms.

 ### <a name="drush"></a>We use drush to update node access.